Q. What times are you open?

 Q. If my child has allergies can you accommodate this?

 A. Yes, we can cater for dietary requirements at both sites, simply inform the Nursery Manager or your child’s Key Person on your settling in sessions.

 Q. Do I provide nappies, wipes and milk for my child?

-A. Nappies and wipes are provided for all NHS parents at our Turner Road and Hawthorn Avenue sites.
+A. Nappies and wipes are provided for all NHS parents at our Turner Road, Cowper Crescent and Hawthorn Avenue sites.
 Private parents are asked to supply their own.
-As there is such a wide variety of formula milks, we ask that parents supply their own at both nurseries.
+As there is such a wide variety of formula milks, we ask that parents supply their own at the nurseries.
 This can be a full tin which stays at nursery and the staff will simply make the required bottles you provide each day, informing you when the tin is nearly empty.
 Alternatively, you are welcome to bring made up bottles or powder in each day.
 Cows milk (full fat) is provided for all children as is drinking water.
 We encourage the children to drink either water or milk and not juice, however if you would like your child to have juice you are welcome to provide this.
 Water is accessed via our hydration stations which are freshly filled throughout the day with ice and fruit which children can help themselves to.

 Q. Can you give my child medicine?

 A. Staff are trained in administering medication and can do so providing: any antibiotics or prescribed medicine has been given at home for at least the first 24 hours (in case of any allergic reactions) regardless of whether your child has had the medicine before or not; and all medication must be signed in on a medication form before this can be given to your child.
 Medicines will be stored in the medicine box in the office or the fridge in the kitchen.
 All medication must be in the original, labelled packaging.
 Any long term medication such as asthma inhalers can also be given and kept at nursery on a long term basis (if you have more than one of each device).
 Again, a long term medication form must be completed for this.